The latest superannuation news and information, and investment news including share markets and movements in the economy.See latest news

 **The Conservative Growth Income Stream option commenced on 1 December 2013.

-The Reserve Bank of Australia (RBA) left the cash rate on hold at its September meeting at 1.50%.
+The Reserve Bank of Australia (RBA) left the cash rate on hold at its November meeting at 1.50%.
+The Australian dollar finished at just above $0.72 against the US dollar, keeping inflation at the lower end of the RBA target band.

 Sources: FactSet, Frontier Advisors, Citigroup and JP Morgan.
 The investment market returns represented above are not Cbus asset class returns.
 They are returns for each market as measured by standard market indices.
 More information on these market indices can be found in the Glossary.
 For unhedged international shares and market shares, when the Australian dollar falls against currencies in major share markets, and there is no currency hedging, international market returns in Australian dollar terms are higher.